 Our law firm understands how to fight at DMV hearings.
 We know the law and can effectively defend your case at your Administrative Per Se Hearing.
 You have only 10 days from the date of your arrest to contact the DMV, so don't wait to contact a DUI attorney.

 In the event that you are facing a DUI, contact us to obtain a an appointment at no charge to you so we can discuss your DUI case.
-By getting in touch with us, we will ask for an APS hearing for you at no charge.
+By getting in touch with us, we will ask for an APS hearing for you for free.
 Don’t wait, call today in order to save your driver’s license!